Tanndev/Maelstrom/documentation/rules.md

 Abilities are the learned or developed traits that define the specific things a character knows how to do.
 Many player characters will have 3-4 dots in a few abilities and almost some characters will have a couple dots in many different abilities.

+Most abilities have lists of specialties and advanced specialties.
+These can be purchased so long as you have at least one dot in the ability. <!-- TODO Add character advancement link --> See [Specialty](#specialty) for how these affect your rolls.

 ##### Talents
 Talents represent abilities that come naturally to characters, but which may have been honed and trained over the years.
 When rolling for talents, there is no penalty for having zero dots -- just use the base attribute alone.

 ###### Alertness
 Alertness represents a character's passive ability to be aware of their surroundings and notice threats or items of interest.
-This trait is almost always rolled with Perception to do things like set watch around a camp, look for followers, spot an ambush, etc.
+- This trait is almost always rolled with Perception to do things like set watch around a camp, look for followers, spot an ambush, etc.
-**Specialties:** Locations (city, forest, space, etc), followers, ambushers.
+- **General Specialties:** Locations (city, forest, space, etc), followers, ambushers.

 ###### Athletics
 Athletics represents a character's trained physical ability.
 Where the physical attributes define a character's raw physical capabilities, their athletics defines their level of training and practice.
 This could be from physical training, sports, or other physical activities.
-This trait is almost always rolled with a physical attribute to do things like jump, climb, throw, run, etc.
+- This trait is almost always rolled with a physical attribute to do things like jump, climb, throw, run, etc.
+- **Advanced Specialties:** Power Armor
-**Specialties:** Acrobatics, Strength, Precision, Reflexes, Parkour, Thrown Weapons
+- **General Specialties:** Acrobatics, Strength, Precision, Reflexes, Parkour, Thrown Weapons

 ###### Brawling
 Brawling represents a character's talent in unarmed hand-to-hand combat.
-This trait is almost always rolled with a physical attribute as part of an attack or combat maneuver.
+- This trait is almost always rolled with a physical attribute as part of an attack or combat maneuver.
+- **Advanced Specialties:** Power Armor
-**Specialities:** Punching, Kicking, Grappling, Specific martial arts or combat styles
+- **General Specialties:** Punching, Kicking, Grappling, Specific martial arts or combat styles

 ###### Dodge
 Dodge represents a character's talent for ducking, diving, weaving, and otherwise avoid being hit.
-This trait is almost always rolled with reflexes as a defensive action to avoid attacks or damage.
+- This trait is almost always rolled with reflexes as a defensive action to avoid attacks or damage.
+- **Advanced Specialties:** Power Armor
-**Specialties:** Unarmored, Heavy Armor, Power Armor
+- **General Specialties:** Unarmored, Heavy Armor

 ##### Skills
 Skills represent abilities that that characters have learned through training and practice.